loveconomics/loveconomics.github.io/_pages/publications.md

 with David L. Kelly

 3. **Default without Discharge**
-with Stefania Albanesi and Jiaqi Yang
+with Stefania Albanesi and Jiaqi Wang

 4. **Credit Scores as a Financial Accelerator**